patelishani/astpp.doc/Introduction/system_requirement.rst

    <p>
    <span style=3D“color: red!important”>
    <strong>
-   If you’r carrier and would like to add your company name listed in ASTPP then please contact us at sales@inextrix.com.
+    <font color="blue">If you’r carrier and would like to add your company name listed in ASTPP then please contact us at
+   sales@inextrix.com.</font>

 .. raw:: html